How to Maintain Your F1 Status

 Change of Address

-F-1 visa students must report their initial U.S. address and any subsequent change of address within 10 days of moving to the ISPS Office; students with other non-immigrant visas (H-1B, E-1, or E-2) should report a change of address to the Department of Homeland Security.
+F-1 visa students must report their initial U.S. address and any subsequent change of address within 10 days of moving to the Global Initiatives Office; students with other non-immigrant visas (H-1B, E-1, or E-2) should report a change of address to the Department of Homeland Security.

 Note: Homeland Security requires that an AR-11 Form be completed and sent in for any address change.
 For Homeland Security purposes, your local address, as registered in AUM's Webster computer system, must be the physical location where you live and receive mail.